Timeline: Events leading up to the Feb 2019 Pak-India aerial combat

 Read more by Zahid Hussain here.

-United Nations Secretary General Geterres called upon India and Pakistan to resolve their differences through "meaningful mutual engagement".
+United Nations Secretary General Guterres called upon India and Pakistan to resolve their differences through "meaningful mutual engagement".

 This was the second statement issued by the UN secretary general on the rising tensions between India and Pakistan since the Pulwama attack.